We Spoke to Barrett Brown from Prison

-Yeah it sure is.
+Yes, it sure is.
 What do you think of your 100-year sentence?

 I’ve known for a long time that I was going to be incarcerated.
 There are several documentaries where I say that I’m going to jail at some point.
 You just can’t do these things and not fall on the radar of the FBI without retaliation or reprisal.
-I don’t want to talk to you about the case or the people involved at this point but obviously I’m not terribly worried about it.
+I don’t want to talk to you about the case or the people involved at this point, but obviously I’m not terribly worried about it.

-Why are you not worried?
+Why aren't you worried?

 Just because of my knowledge, I know how long they were in there monitoring our stuff...
 I know what documents and records of my activities are available.
 They’re trying to claim that I intentionally tried to spread credit card information, but I was opposed to that.
 And I was on record being opposed to it.
 They’re just not aware of that.

-They don’t have their shit together in terms of going through what they spied on me regarding... and I obviously know what’s there in that evidence so...
+They don’t have their shit together in terms of going through what they spied on me regarding... and I obviously know what’s there in that evidence, so...
 I’ve always been opposed to spreading credit cards.

 Did you send that link out?

 I send links out all the time.
-I don’t remember the exact occasion I’ll have to look at that, I still haven’t seen the evidence yet.
+I don’t remember the exact occasion, I’ll have to look at that, I still haven’t seen the evidence yet.
 The discovery.
 Still waiting on that.

 No!
 No!
 No!
 No, I’d have no reason to do that.
-I mean again, to the extent the FBI were keeping tabs on me, which they clearly were since they know what links I was posting and when, they know that.
+I mean, again, to the extent the FBI were keeping tabs on me, which they clearly were since they know what links I was posting and when, they know that.
 They should know that.

 How did you first get involved in researching security companies?

-There’s incredible potential from their standpoint, to take control of the conversation, to monitor, and to manipulate, the information flow which is frankly important both for democracy and for dictatorships.
+There’s incredible potential from their standpoint, to take control of the conversation, to monitor and to manipulate the information flow, which is frankly important both for democracy and for dictatorships.
 And what we’ve seen, just from the HBGary emails and others here and there, is that there’s a very endemic problem that’s going on that needs to be addressed as soon as possible.
 And it’s not being addressed by Congress.